Taxation: Efficiency and Equity

 Based on the ability-to-pay principle, the wealthy should obviously pay a greater percentage of their income, since they reap the greatest benefits from our society.
 However, the strongest argument for why the wealthy should pay more is that the marginal utility of their money has much less value for them than it does for the working class.
 When millions of people in the United States are unemployed and can't afford healthcare, it is outrageous to see so many wealthy people pay record prices for paintings and other artifacts that have little real value.

-The reason for this obvious inequity is that working income is taxed the most, while investment income is taxed considerably less, and gratuitous transfers are taxed the least, if they are even taxed at all.
+This obvious inequity exists because working income is taxed the most, while investment income is taxed considerably less, and gratuitous transfers are taxed the least, if they are even taxed at all.
 On working income, there is an increasing marginal tax rate and an employment tax.
 While the increasing marginal tax rate seems to put more of the burden on the wealthy, the 12.4% Social Security tax is applied only to income at or below the inflation-adjusted wage base limit for Social Security, which, in 2017, is $127,200, thus flattening the tax structure.
 No employment taxes were applied to investment income — which is why they were called employment taxes, because they were only assessed on working income — until 2013, when the new net investment income tax, otherwise known as the Medicare surcharge, was enacted, applying a 3.8% Medicare tax on investment income earned by people with an income of at least $200,000 per year ($250,000 for a married couple).
 Furthermore, much of the investment income is subject only to the long-term capital gains rate, which is 20% for people in the top tax bracket.
 Even after adding the 3.8% Medicare surcharge, the total tax rate on long-term capital gains is 23.8%, which is still less than the effective tax rate applied to most working income!
 And employment taxes certainly don't apply to gratuitous transfers.
-Furthermore, there is a $5 million+ inflation-adjusted tax exemption for gratuitous transfers for each person.
-For instance, in 2016, a married couple can give $10,900,000 to their descendants tax-free, while the exemption for working income is zero.
+Furthermore, there is a $10 million+ inflation-adjusted tax exemption for gratuitous transfers for each person.
+For instance, in 2018, a married couple can give $22,000,000 to their descendants tax-free, while the exemption for working income is zero.

 For years, the Republicans have advocated a flat tax as being more efficient and equitable.
 However, their version of the flat tax applies only to working income, and usually involves only lowering the top rates, and does not incorporate the employment tax, which means that it is little different from the current status quo.